Pax-Newman/Pax-Newman/README.md

 - 🤝 Outside of class I was a captain for the Whatcom Coders Club, teaching programming concepts and helping students prepare for interviews.
 I'm also a member of the Association for Gender Inclusion in Computing.

 - 🔭 I'm working on:
-    - 👂 Development novel machine learning models to accurately predict the damage when a heterogeneous material is torn.
+    - 👂 Developing novel machine learning models to accurately predict the damage when a heterogeneous material is torn.
     - 🍎 Working with my school to research best practices for teaching CS students about biases in AI and developing curriculum for it.

 - 🌱 Right now I'm bolstering my GoLang skills by building useful tools for your terminal.